arthurdavidonisrd/arthurdavidonisrd/README.md

 - 🔭 I am currently WEB freelancer.
-- 🧐 Currently studying: PHP - NodeJS - Laravel and data structure
+- 🧐 Currently studying: PHP - NodeJS - React
-- 😄 Pronouns: he/him
-- 🤓A little about me: I am a programming student and fascinated by algorithms and computer science concepts.
-With knowledge of digital circuits, computer networks and computational architecture
+- 🤓A little about me: I am a programming student and a web software developer, you can contact me with the liks below